mrhollen/KnowledgeGPT/README.md

    go mod tidy
    ```

-   This will download the necessary dependencies, primarily `modernc.org/sqlite` and `github.com/joho/godotenv`.
+   This will download the necessary dependencies..

 ## Configuration

-KnowledgeGPT requires configuration for the SQLite database and the LLM server.
-By default, it uses a local SQLite database file named `knowledgegpt.db` and connects to an OpenAI-compatible endpoint.
+KnowledgeGPT requires configuration for the Postgres database and the LLM server.

 ### Environment Variables